gregsaun/prusa_i3_bear_upgrade/README.md

 Thank you to all [my Patreon's](https://guides.bear-lab.com/Wiki/Bear_Supporters)

-Thank you to David Ogles, Flobler, Jason from LDO Motors, Matthew Humphrey, Nathan Denkin, Orlando from All3DMakers, Saiz, Sleene, Termlimit, Vertigo235 for helping me in developing the Bear project.
+Thank you to David Ogles, Flobler, Jason from LDO Motors, Nathan Denkin, Orlando from All3DMakers, Sleene, Termlimit, Vertigo235 for helping me in developing the Bear project and for their beautiful support to the community.

 Thank you to all that have sent me a tip on Thingiverse and PayPal.